 – Kids and Teen Programs (short films under 30 minutes that are produced for the children audience, from every country of the world)

-3.2 For the five competition programs, the winning films are rewarded with Anibar Crown and prize money.
+3.2 For the following six competition programs, the winning films are rewarded with Anibar Crown and prize money:

 – Crown for the Audience Award

-3.4.
-The festival has three juries: Grand Jury (responsible for evaluating films for International and Balkan competitions), Student Jury (responsible for evaluating films for the Student competition), and The Feature Jury (responsible for evaluating Feature Films competition and Music Video competition).
+3.3.
+The festival has three juries: Grand Jury (responsible for evaluating films for International, Human Rights and Balkan competitions), Student Jury (responsible for evaluating films for the Student competition and Music Video competition), and The Feature Jury (responsible for evaluating Feature Films competition).

 4.1 The Selection Committee decides on the selections for the competition and panorama programs.